 At Petrarca law, we’re experts in hit and run providence RI insurance negotiations.
 We can negotiate with insurance companies on your behalf to get the full compensation you deserve.
 We’ll take care of all the red tape for you and give you the time you need to focus on healing.

-How Petrarca Law can help you get the financial aid you deserve
+How Petrarca Law can help you get the monetary recovery you deserve

 The experienced Rhode Island accident lawyers at Petrarca Law will be there for you after a hit and run.
 We’ve earned a reputation for fighting aggressively for the rights of our clients, and we don’t back down in the face of adversity.
 We’ve successfully won large sums for our clients over the years, including successfully settling a class-action lawsuit against the City of Providence on behalf of RI drivers.
 As one of the top law firms in Providence RI, you can rest assured we will take care of every one of your needs from beginning to end.